minecraftforum/rules-archive/rules/servers/rules.markdown

 * __Objective Servers__

-  Server that differs from regular minecraft survival style.
+  Servers that differs from regular minecraft survival style.
 These servers offer a goal or objective players are to reach.
 Some examples are prison, spleef, and Hunger Games.

 * __Hybrid Servers__